janfehlis/gmptec-local-storage-cart/README.md

 ## Contributing

-This is a private project for GMPTEC.
-For questions or issues, please contact the development team.
+This is a private project developed for GMPTEC client work.
+For questions or issues, please contact the developer.

 ## Documentation